Keeping Bones Strong

 How does Vitamin D help?

-Vitamin D is known as the ‘Sunshine Vitamin’ as when we expose our skin to sunlight this converts a precursor to vitamin D3 which then undergoes two more changes one in the liver and a second in the kidneys to its active form Calcitriol.
-The active form is responsible for helping the body absorb calcium from food in our digestive system and lock it into our bones, as well as many other roles such as maintaining our immune system and strong muscles.
+Vitamin D is known as the ‘Sunshine Vitamin’ as when we expose our skin to sunlight this converts a precursor to vitamin D3 which then undergoes two more changes, one in the liver and a second in the kidneys to its active form Calcitriol.
+The active form is responsible for helping the body absorb calcium from food in our digestive system and lock it into our bones, as well as many other roles such as maintaining our immune system and muscle contractions.

 In most cases being outdoors for 5 minutes in Summer and 15 minutes in Winter with areas such as our face, hands and arms exposed to the sun will meet our vitamin D needs.
 Some people with darker skin tones may need more time.
 For those who spend most of their time indoors, they can become deficient and may need to take vitamin D supplements or choose foods rich in vitamin D to keep their levels up.
-Food sources for vitamin D include eggs, oily fish such as salmon and herring, and mushrooms that have been exposed to UV light/sunlight.
+Food sources for vitamin D include eggs, oily fish such as salmon and herring, and mushrooms that have been exposed to UV light/sunlight with gills (underside) facing up.

 What does Exercise do?